 Monday, April 27th

 English Lake District Steam Railway Holiday

 Oh my, this place is something else.
 Built by the Victorians as the station hotel it has absorbed the station itself.
-You may be allotted a room in the station building or perhaps relax with a game of snooker in the conservatory – it’s actually on the platform!
 Excellent food and an extensive menu add to the overall grandeur.
-Dining whilst watching the rabbits on the lawn or strolling through the four acres of tended gardens and walkways is very relaxing indeed.
-We have really fallen on our feet with this hotel.
+Dining whilst watching the rabbits on the lawn or strolling through the four acres of tended gardens and walkways is delightful.